Amselsee: Dam

 The barrier is a straight gravity dam made of rubble stone masonry.
 It was built in 1934 and taken into service in 1935.
 According to an article in the Sächsische Zeitung of 31 July 2004 the period of construction lasted from 21 July 1934 to 19 December 1934.
-It has a drainage outlet with a diameter of 50 cm and a flood spillway with 7 openings, each 2 m wide, in the centre of the dam.
+It has a drainage outlet with a diameter of 50 cm and a flood spillway with seven openings, each two meters wide, in the centre of the dam.